 provide a engaging learning experience that cannot be easily duplicated through more conventional means

-offer opportunities for active learning, problem solving and analysis, data manipulation and interpretation, exploration and discovery, and/or self-assessment
+offer opportunities for active learning, problem solving and analysis, data manipulation and interpretation, exploration and discovery, and/or self-assessment - Project evaluations should similarly emphasize the impact on student learning

-• To maximize the likelihood of use and re-use, the learning objects program should strongly encourage:
+- To maximize the likelihood of use and re-use, the learning objects program should strongly encourage:

 collaborative projects that span multiple departments, colleges, campuses, or institutions